Partial Quantifier Elimination By Certificate Clauses: Correctness of

 If $F$ is unsatisfiable in subspace \pnt{q}, \prd always reaches a leaf before all variables of $Y \cup X$ are assigned.
 (Assigning all variables without a conflict, i.e. without reaching a leaf of the third kind, would mean that $F$ is satisfiable in subspace \pnt{q}.)
 Let us show that if $F$ is \ti{satisfiable} in subspace \pnt{q}, \prd also always reaches a leaf before every variable of $Y \cup X$ is assigned.
 (That is before a satisfying assignment is generated.)
 Let \pnt{p}\, be an assignment satisfying $F$ where $\pnt{q} \subseteq \pnt{p}$.
 Consider the worst case scenario.
 That is all variables of $Y \cup X$ but some variable $w$ are already assigned in \pnt{q} and no leaf condition is encountered yet.
 Assume that no literal of $w$ is present in the target clause \Sub{C}{trg}.
 Since \pnt{q} contains all assignments of \pnt{p} but that of $w$, \Sub{C}{trg} is satisfied by \pnt{q}.
 Recall that \prd does not make \ti{decision} assignments satisfying \Sub{C}{trg} (see Subsection~\ref{ssec:prv_red}).
 So, \Sub{C}{trg} is satisfied by an assignment \ti{derived} from a clause $C$.
 Then $C$ implies \Sub{C}{trg} in subspace \pnt{q} and a leaf of the second kind must have been reached.
 So, we have a contradiction.

 Now assume that \Sub{C}{trg} has a literal $l(w)$ of $w$.
 Note that since \prd assigns variables of $Y$ before those of $X$, then $w \in X$.
 Since \Sub{C}{trg} is not implied by a clause of $F$ in subspace \pnt{q}, all the literals of \Sub{C}{trg} but $l(w)$ are falsified by \pnt{q}.
-Let us show that \Sub{C}{trg} is blocked in subspace \pnt{q} at $w$.
+Let us show that \Sub{C}{trg} is blocked in \prob{X}{F} at $w$ in subspace \pnt{q}.
 Assume the contrary i.e. there is a clause $C$ resolvable with \Sub{C}{trg} on $w$ that contains the literal $\overline{l(w)}$ and is not satisfied yet.
 That is all the literals of $C$ other than $\overline{l(w)}$ are falsified by \pnt{q}.
 Then \pnt{p} cannot be a satisfying assignment because it falsifies either \Sub{C}{trg} or $C$ (depending on how the variable $w$ is assigned).
-Thus \Sub{C}{trg} is blocked in subspace \pnt{q} at $w$ and hence a leaf of the fourth kind is reached.
+So, we have a contradiction.Thus, \Sub{C}{trg} is blocked at $w$ in subspace \pnt{q} and hence a leaf of the fourth kind is reached.